What is different about these two groups in this picture? How do you tell them apart? Is one group better than the other?

 Learn to Trust Those Who Seek The Truth

 The most curious thing has been happening across the globe.
-Even in the face of a pandemic, where science has proven itself to be the answer, some people reject the facts.
+Even in the face of a pandemic, where science has proven to be the answer, some people reject the facts.

 “Anti-intellectualism has been a constant thread winding its way through our political and cultural life, nurtured by the false notion that democracy means that ‘my ignorance is just as good as your knowledge.” ― Isaac Asimov